Waikiki Brothers: Critical reception

 Cine21 film critic Shim Young-seop said, "You can see how much (director) Im feels attached to the world.
 Though the characters are deceived by reality, they cannot hate the world; they still love it.
 Small-budgeted but artistic films such as Waikiki Brothers, films that depict modern ordinary Koreans as they truly are, those are the best movies and the most authentically Korean."

+In 2025, the film was selected by South Korean film director Kim Cho-hee for the section 'Our Little History, Please Take Care of Our Future!' at the 30th Busan International Film Festival, recognized as a work that had a profound influence on her creative journey.

 Adaptation

 In 2004, it inspired a musical titled Go!
 Waikiki Brothers starring North Korean defector Kim Young-un, which also performed in Los Angeles in 2006.